mozilla/webxr-api/design docs/From WebVR 2.0 to WebXR 2.1.md

 ## WebVR 2.0 changes to *allow* AR

-These are the minimal changes to 2.0 needed to allow AR of the type described in [WebXR API.md](https://github.com/mozilla/webxr-api/blob/master/WebXR%20API.md).
+These are the minimal changes to 2.0 needed so that at some point in the future we could support AR of the type described in [WebXR API.md](https://github.com/mozilla/webxr-api/blob/master/WebXR%20API.md) and implemented in [webxr-polyfill](https://github.com/mozilla/webxr-polyfill).

 ### Rename

 - rename everything from VR* to XR*
 - rename VRDevice to XRDisplay
-- rename XRSession.baseLayer to XRSession.layer (Reality.layer will eventually be the base)
 - rename VRDevicePose to XRViewPose

 ### Coordinate system